China’s on-demand bicycles have now become advertising space

 Ofo, one of two billion-dollar startups that supplies dock-less bicycles across China, has been spotted offering a number of bikes that are customized with Minions characters to promote the launch of Universal Pictures’ ‘Despicable Me 3’ film in China.

-That’s according to photos taken by former Bloomberg reporter Edmond Lococo, who told TechCrunch that he came across the themed cycles in Beijing’s central business district today.
+That’s according to photos taken by China-based tech watcher Edmond Lococo, who told TechCrunch that he came across the themed cycles in Beijing’s central business district today.
 As the pics show, the bikes are decked out with in-wheel advertising and feature Minions goggles on the crossbar.
 Ofo bikes are already yellow, so the changes aren’t at all drastic.

 With Ofo claiming to handle 10 million rides a day, its bikes certainly represent an interesting new method for advertisers to get their message out.
 While, with the cost of rental less than $1 per ride, it isn’t hard to see how valuable an additional revenue stream such as themed bikes could be for the company’s bottom line.